yonkahlon/Zenject/README.md

 ```

-This statement will do the following:
+These statements will do the following:
 * Bind the class `GameLoadedSignal` as `ToSingle<>` without a condition.
 This means that any class can declare `GameLoadedSignal` as a dependency.
 * Bind the class `GameLoadedSignalWithParameter` as `ToSingle<>` as well, except it will limit its usage strictly to class `Foo`.